 Why chapters need bright spots more than ever right now

-Chapter leaders are in overwhelm right now.
+Chapter leaders are overwhelmed right now.
 In many regions, their sweet spot, in-person meetings, are not happening.
 They’ve had to change everything about how they operate—governance, networking, education, sponsorships, and exhibits.

 They need bright spots not just as a morale boost but as a way forward.
 Bright spots provide a doable road map.
 They prove that other chapters have followed this approach and found success, so they can too.